kFo/reference/declarations.rst

    | constructor₂₁ : Π (b : β₂₁), bar t₂₁
    | constructor₂₂ : Π (b : β₂₂), bar t₂₂
    ...
-   | constructor₂ₙ : Π (b : β₂ₙ), bar t₂ₘ
+   | constructor₂ₘ : Π (b : β₂ₘ), bar t₂ₘ

 Here the syntax is shown for defining two inductive families, ``foo`` and ``bar``, but any number is allowed.
-The restrictions are the almost same as for ordinary inductive families.
+The restrictions are almost the same as for ordinary inductive families.
 For example, each ``(b : βᵢⱼ)`` is a telescope relative to the context ``(a : α)``.
 The difference is that the constructors can now have recursive arguments whose return types are any of the inductive families currently being defined, in this case ``foo`` and ``bar``.
 Note that all of the inductive definitions share the same parameters ``(a : α)``, though they may have different indices.

 A mutual inductive definition is compiled down to an ordinary inductive definition using an extra finite-valued index to distinguish the components.
 The details of the internal construction are meant to be hidden from most users.
 Lean defines the expected type formers ``foo`` and ``bar`` and constructors ``constructorᵢⱼ`` from the internal inductive definition.
 There is no straightforward elimination principle, however.
 Instead, Lean defines an appropriate ``sizeof`` measure, meant for use with well-founded recursion, with the property that the recursive arguments to a constructor are smaller than the constructed value.

 The second generalization relaxes the restriction that in the recursive definition of ``foo``, ``foo`` can only occur strictly positively in the type of any of its recursive arguments.
 Specifically, in a nested inductive definition, ``foo`` can appear as an argument to another inductive type constructor, so long as the corresponding parameter occurs strictly positively in the constructors for *that* inductive type.
 This process can be iterated, so that additional type constructors can be applied to those, and so on.

-A nested inductive definitions are compiled down to an ordinary inductive definition using a mutual inductive definition to define copies of all the nested types simultaneously.
-Lean then constructing isomorphisms between the mutually defined nested types and their independently defined counterparts.
+A nested inductive definition is compiled down to an ordinary inductive definition using a mutual inductive definition to define copies of all the nested types simultaneously.
+Lean then constructs isomorphisms between the mutually defined nested types and their independently defined counterparts.
 Once again, the internal details are not meant to be manipulated by users.
 Rather, the type former and constructors are made available and work as expected, while an appropriate ``sizeof`` measure is generated for use with well-founded recursion.

 .. code-block:: lean